Graphic by Shay Suban

-I’ve only begun to understand what marriage, family, and children mean to me as a gay man.
+I’ve only begun to understand what marriage, family, and children mean to me as a queer person.
 While I continue discovering, I must constantly challenge myself to recognize my privileged ability to consider options like adoption, surrogacy, and sperm implantation.
 These alternative ways to have children are not available to everyone.
-Most are drastically expensive, and one could also argue that they are racialized and gendered in many ways.
+Most are drastically expensive.
 Since I am middle-class, I am privileged to not be barred by the financial burden of alternative parenting.
 Additionally, considering adoption would also require me, as a white person, to be prepared to address racism directly in order to meet my children’s needs if they are not white.
-While I have experienced a variety of disadvantages due to my identity being outside the privilege of heteronormativity, I simultaneously experience the unearned benefits of my whiteness, being born into the middle class, and being a cisgender-man.
-As a result, while I pursue my own unique understanding of family, I find it my responsibility to be aware of my privilege and to not abuse it, especially because I know what it is like to be marginalized.
+While I have experienced a variety of disadvantages due to my identity being outside the privilege of heteronormativity, I simultaneously experience the unearned benefits of my whiteness and being born into the middle class.
+As a result, while I pursue my own unique understanding of family, I find it my responsibility to be aware of my privilege and to not abuse it.
 I will actively and vocally resist things like racism, classism, and sexism because I am interested in equality for all people, but also because it would be careless of me to bring a child into the world without having the ability to teach them these important lessons.

 Although I have suffered judgment and confusion because I do not fit into the hegemonic nuclear family, I am grateful that my queer identity has allowed me to construct my personal definition of family.
 Since it is so common in the queer community to be rejected by blood relatives, I have learned that family goes far beyond the passing of genetics.
-For me, being queer means that family is a choice.
+For me, being queer means that your family is your choice.
 I get to choose the people whom I call my family.
 Although I’ll never be able to produce a blood-related child with my life-partner, I know that if I decide to have children, they will be just as much mine as children are of any straight couple that produces biological children.